 Gelato Franco

 Using natural and fresh ingredients in his creamy gelato creations, Franco Riservato is the man who functions as the heart and soul of this classic Italian dessert parlour.
 Decked out with quaint tables dressed in fresh flowers, you are in old-school gelato heaven and in other words, about to indulge in the best kind of gelato.
-And just so you know, the black sesame and stracciatella will knock your socks off.
+And just so you know if you happen to come across their black sesame and stracciatella it will knock your socks off.

 Cow & The Moon